 Ingredients

-- 5 cups shredded dried coconut or 1-½ cups coconut butter, softened
+- 5 cups dried coconut , shredded, or 1-½ cups coconut butter, softened

-- 1 T. bee pollen
+- 1 Tablespoons bee pollen

-- 1 T. diatomaceous earth food grade
+- 1 Tablespoons diatomaceous earth food grade

-- 1 tsp. pure vanilla extract
+- 1 teaspoon pure vanilla extract

 Instructions